Nahan in a glance :

 Dhaula Kuan :

-This spot has a lot of appeals attached to it.
 One of the major tourist attractions, Dhaula Kuan is packed with numerous orchards housing plants of citrus fruits and mango trees.

 Giri Nagar :